nlasheras/aoc-2022/README.md

 ### Day 20

 For this one I had to fiddle a bit with part 2, until I realized that it's specified that the numbers have to be moved always in the order from the input.

+### Day 21

+Quite straightforward problem.
+Maybe something that I would like to cleanup is maybe cleanup the `match` expressions a bit.
+I have many places where I have to match against the 5 values of the enum and I'm thinking it could look cleaner if I store the operation as another enum type.